-The Act will introduce new criminal offences where personal information is destroyed after someone has made a request for it and where someone misleads a business or organisation in a way that affects someone’s personal information.
+The Act has introduced new criminal offences where personal information is destroyed after someone has made a request for it and where someone misleads a business or organisation in a way that affects someone’s personal information.
 The maximum fine for these offences is $10,000.

 Mandatory Notification for Harmful Breaches

-The Act creates a requirement that businesses and organisations must notify the Privacy Commissioner and any affected parties of harmful privacy breaches.
+It is now mandatory businesses and organisations to notify the Privacy Commissioner and any affected parties of privacy breaches which have caused, or are likely to cause, serious harm.
 This is a marked change to the current system where compliance relies on an individual bringing a complaint to the Commissioner themselves.

 Powers of the Privacy Commissioner

-The Act will also give the Privacy Commissioner the right to issue compliance orders and demand the release of personal information where an organisation or business refuses to make personal information available upon request.
+The Act has also given the Privacy Commissioner the right to issue compliance orders where agencies are not complying with the Act.
+Failure to comply with a compliance notice may result in a fine of up to $10,000.00.
+The Privacy Commissioner can also demand the release of personal information where an organisation or business refuses to make personal information available upon request.